navidrome/website/content/en/docs/getting-started/extauth-quickstart.md

 ```
 ## IP address of your reverse proxy (CIDR notation)
 ND_REVERSEPROXYWHITELIST=192.168.1.10/32
-## Optional: Change the header if needed (defaults to Remote-User)
+## Optional: Change the header if needed (this is the default)
-ND_REVERSEPROXYUSERHEADER=X-Auth-User
+ND_REVERSEPROXYUSERHEADER=Remote-User
 ```

 {{< alert title="Security Note" color="warning" >}}